Central Austin Homes and Real Estate

+This is your Central Austin homes for sale and real estate local guide.
 Central Austin is the heart of the creative culture of arts, food, events, activities.
 It attracts locals and visitors into experiencing the best of Austin.
 Defined as the north of the Colorado River, it winds through Downtown Austin, the south of Highway 290 and Allandale Road with I-35 to the east.
 Central Austin is home to a diverse downtown, charming neighborhoods, trendy restaurants, magnificent architecture, and an active entertainment scene.
 The area is also filled with opportunities for outdoor recreational activities such as walking, running, hiking, biking, rowing, and kayaking.
-Residents can easily connect with nature with plenty of parks and greenbelts nearby despite the high-rise buildings and modernity of the neighborhood,
+Residents can easily connect with nature with plenty of parks and greenbelts nearby despite the high-rise buildings and modernity of the neighborhood.

 Neighborhoods in Central Austin

 Central Austin is home to diverse neighborhoods developed from 1935 to 1970.
 Downtown Austin is one of the areas that are included within the neighborhoods to Central Austin alongside sought-after neighborhoods of Rosedale, Tarrytown, Hyde Park, Allandale, Crestview, and Violet Crown.

 In Downtown Austin, you’ll find skyscraper condos, hotels, and residences.
 The area has become the mecca of cool and comfortable with plenty of shops and things to offer from stylish lounges, upscale restaurants, and more.
 Popular condos in the area are Austin Proper Residences, The Independent Austin, The Austonian, and The Five Fifty-Five Residences.
 Austin Seaholm District is also located in the area where residential and commercial buildings rise.